Volunteer at the Wildlife Center

 Volunteers are scheduled one shift per week, what if I am going on vacation?

 We understand that life can be busy and have made our scheduling process as flexible as we are able.
 To make scheduling easy to manage, volunteers have a set schedule working the same shift time on the same day of the week.
 Volunteers manage their own schedules online and we allow for regular vacations and pre-arranged shift adjustments.
-When removing themselves from the schedule, volunteers are welcome to pick up a make-up shift, but it is not required.Back To Top
+Please let our volunteer coordinator know if you will be unable to volunteer for a scheduled shift so they are able to seek a replacement in your absence.Back To Top